glowieframework/glowie-core/README.md

 - Large compatibility with all basic hosting providers
 - and many more...

-## Only what you need
-Forget about those fancy frameworks with thousands of useless functions and classes with stuff you will never use.
-Glowie is packed with only what you need for your application to run smoothly.

 ## Getting started
 [Explore the documentation](https://eugabrielsilva.tk/glowie/docs) to know how to start using Glowie to create something awesome.